ANXIETY & PANIC

 Treatment separates the alarm from the actual danger.
 Your thoughts can feel convincing without being accurate.

 Treatment uses CBT, ACT, and exposure-based practice when appropriate.
-The goal is new learning, better behavior choices, and more capacity with discomfort.
+The goal is new learning, better behavioral choices, and greater capacity for discomfort.

 Treatment mechanism